-The EVCCA, founded in 1998, represents more than 5,000 businesses and eight local chambers - Cave Creek, Fountain Hills, Gilbert, Mesa, Queen Creek, Scottsdale, Superstition Region and Tempe.
+The EVCCA, founded in 1998, represents more than 5,000 businesses and local chambers - Apache Junction, Care Free, Cave Creek, Gilbert, Mesa, Queen Creek, Scottsdale, and Tempe.
 Business leaders representing each association meet monthly to provide coordination in the advancement of common business interests.

 Each year, the EVCCA produces a legislative agenda listing priority business interests and a report on the legislative session, which lists bills that have the most significance to East Valley businesses and includes a report of how legislator voted on legislation relevant to the EVCCA.

 Endorsements and Position Statements

 The Gilbert Chamber works on behalf of its members to endorse candidates and take positions on those issues that best represent the interests of the local business community.

 Candidate endorsements are based on a candidate’s voting record on the Chamber’s local and state priority bills (if incumbents), past and current community leadership and engagement, experience with the management of complex budgets, ability to represent the community in a professional manner, understanding and support of a pro-business environment, as well as the willingness to work with the Gilbert Chamber on the policies and issues having a significant impact on Gilbert’s business environment.